alexcpn/alexcpn.github.io/html/NN/ml/7_cnn_network.md

 - Chapter 6: [A Simple NeuralNet with above Equations](6_neuralnetworkimpementation.md)
 - Chapter 7: [Back Propagation for Softmax with CrossEntropy Loss](7_cnn_network.md)

-## Chapter 7: Backpropagation with Softmax and  Cross Entropy Loss
+## Chapter 7: Yet Another Backpropagation Explanation
+### With Softmax and  Cross Entropy Loss

----

-Before we start it is better to be clear of the model of the neural network we are discussing here.

-Repeating from Chapter 4

 Let's  think of a $l$ layered neural network whose input is $x/a^0$ and output is $a^l$